reniechuah/tas-node-api/README.md

 <br>

-## Commands
+## 🚀 Commands

-All the commands listed should be ran in project directory.
+All commands below should be run from the project directory.

 -- -

 ### Starting Project Services

-This will start the docker services cotainer i.e. database cotainer. <br>
+This starts the Docker service (MySQL container).

-After the database container is up, the database schema and seed scripts located in the /database folder will be automatically initiated and applied.
+After the database container is up, the schema and seed scripts located in the `database/` folder will be automatically initialized.

 ```bash
 npm run start:services